Dr Jordan Stanford

 DOI 10.1017/S0007114523001101

-2023 Clarke ED, Ferguson JJA, Stanford J, Collins CE, 'Dietary Assessment and Metabolomic Methodologies in Human Feeding Studies: A Scoping Review', Advances in Nutrition, 14 1453-1465 (2023) [C1]
+2023 Clarke ED, Ferguson JJA, Stanford J, Collins CE, 'Dietary Assessment and Metabolomic Methodologies in Human Feeding Studies: A Scoping Review', ADVANCES IN NUTRITION, 14, 1453-1465 (2023) [C1]

 DOI 10.1016/j.advnut.2023.08.010

-Co-authors Erin Clarke, Clare Collins, Jessica Ferguson
+Co-authors Clare Collins, Erin Clarke

 2023 Ferguson JJA, Clarke E, Stanford J, Burrows T, Wood L, Collins C, 'Dietary metabolome profiles of a Healthy Australian Diet and a Typical Australian Diet: protocol for a randomised cross-over feeding study in Australian adults', BMJ OPEN, 13 (2023)